 Call your child’s healthcare provider right away if your child:

-about your child’s behavior and ask you to seek help
+about your child’s behavior and ask you to get help

-Call 911 if your child has suicidal thoughts, a suicide plan, and the means to carry out the
+Call or text 988 if your child has suicidal thoughts, a suicide plan, and the means to carry out the

 Key points about persistent depressive disorder in children

 Persistent depressive disorder is a type of depression.
 A child with this type of

 depression has a low, sad, or irritable mood for at least 1 year.